Fed decision in Jun 2026?

 Contract Snapshot

-The market resolves to "Yes" if the Federal Reserve implements a 0bps rate hike on June 17, 2026, or if the scheduled FOMC meeting is canceled.
-It resolves to "No" if any non-zero rate change occurs, as only one mutually exclusive outcome can resolve to "Yes."
-Trading closes on June 17, 2026, at 1:59 pm EDT, with projected payout shortly after, and the outcome is verified by the Federal Reserve.
+The "Fed maintains rate" market resolves to Yes if the Federal Reserve implements a 0 basis point hike on June 17, 2026, or if the scheduled FOMC meeting is canceled and does not occur on that date.
+Otherwise, it resolves to No. The outcome is verified by the Federal Reserve, and this market is mutually exclusive, meaning only one specific rate decision market can resolve to Yes.
+Trading closes on June 17, 2026, at 1:59 PM EDT, with payouts projected for 2:09 PM EDT.

 Available Contracts